Travel insurance is one of those purchases that feels pointless until it becomes the only thing that matters.

 This post may contain affiliate links.
 We may earn a commission at no extra cost to you.

-If your application depends on coherent documentation, our Document Review service explicitly includes checking insurance compliance in your pack.
+If your application depends on coherent documentation, our Schengen Blueprint package explicitly includes checking insurance compliance in your pack.
 Or read our Schengen Visa Guide for the full document requirements.